 Decrease in sleep

 You may experience overwhelming feelings.
 You and your partner are trying to stay focused on work while having only one office area.
-One of you may be completing work at the kitchen table or in the bedroom.
+One of you may be completing work at the kitchen table, or in the bedroom.

-For solving relationship problems to some extent, make your working space as conducive to work as possible.
+Make your working space as conducive to work as possible.
 Add charm that suits your personal needs in your work environment.

 Possible additions to the room may include candles, diffusers, a humidifier for moist air, plants for life and color, greenery, a lamp for comfortable lighting, background music that creates relaxation, a waterfall for tranquility, or a comfortable chair for long hours of sitting.